Talv/stormex/README.md

 # stormex

-Command-line application to list and extract files from the [CASC](https://wowdev.wiki/CASC) (Content Addressable Storage Container) archives used in Blizzard games.
+Command-line application to list and extract files from the [CASC](https://wowdev.wiki/CASC) (Content Addressable Storage Container) used in Blizzard games.

 Tested on: